 - transforming Spur Battery into an amphitheatre with seating for outdoor performances

-The work commenced within Fort Amherst on 1 October 2018 and it is anticipated that the work on Chatham Waterfront will commence early in the new year with completion in Summer 2019.
+The work commenced within Fort Amherst on 1 October 2018 and is progressing well.

 Reinterpretation of Barrier Ditch layout at Riverside One